-This is a sponsored post, and I was invited to come in for a free treatment.
+This is a sponsored post, and I was invited to come in for a free treatment and I decided to get the Dermaroller Micro-Needling Pro Treatment.
 All opinions noted below are 100% my own.

 My Experience with the Dermaroller® Treatment